BUBT/.github/profile/README.md

 **Here are some ideas to get you started:**

-👩‍💻 Useful resources - Nothing
+- 👩‍💻 Useful resources - Nothing
-🍿 Fun facts - Everything
+- 🍿 Fun facts - Everything
-🧙 Remember, you can do mighty things with the power of BUBT right ?
+- 🧙 Remember, you can do mighty things with the power of BUBT just one snap... right !!!